technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

 ## Exercise 9: Create an alert in Power BI

-Estimated time: 30 minutes
+Duration: 30 minutes

-In this exercise, a Power BI and Power Automate subscription are used to create an alert and trigger a Power Automate flow to send an email.
+In this exercise, Power BI and Power Automate subscriptions are used to create an alert and trigger a Power Automate flow to send an email.

 ### Task 1: Publish the Power BI report to an online workspace